 - Assuming the distribution of weights is uniform within this one tonne range, the expected count (for any weight) is 251 x 1/50 = 5.02.

-- Note that, for example, a count of 5 occurs 12 times, as is shown in blue in the table above.
+- Note that, for example, a count of 5 occurs 12 times, as is shown in bold in the table above.
 The distribution of net weights between 7.00 and 7.98 tonnes for Company 11 (n = 251) is also shown in the figure below.
 Counts of 5 are highlighted in green.

 - The binomial model predicts 50 x 0.1772 = 8.86, or about 9 values of 5 across 50 weight categories.

 - Twelve counts of 5 were observed, compared to 8.86 expected – Dr. Johns concluded that this was unusually high.